 When you’re done with fine-tuning your settings, click the “Save Changes” button.

-NOTE: Google Maps now requires an API key and a billing account.
+Note: Google Maps now requires an API key and a billing account.
 However, you get a $200 credit on the account which gives you quite a few page loads per month.
 This helps smaller websites as it keeps the price within reason.

-Adding an Image to WordPress with EXIF Data
+Step 5: Adding an Image to WordPress with EXIF Data

 Show Off EXIF data in WordPress Images

 Exifography is one of the easier WordPress image metadata plugins to use for displaying the information.
 If you choose not to show the data, simply don’t add the Exifography shortcode.
 Using it sparingly might have better results than adding it for every photo.

 However, using the EXIF data has a wide range of possibilities for photographers.
-For example, you can compare image quality of various cameras while taking a picture of the same subject.
+For example, you can compare the image quality of various cameras while taking a picture of the same subject.

 What kind of graphic add-ons do you use to engage your website visitors?
 Do you find your own photos perform better for engaging traffic as opposed to stock imagery?